Find a local pick your own farm here!

 • Carnahans' - Blueberries

 290 Banks Road, Fayetteville, GA 30214.
 Phone: 770-719-2600.
-Open: UPDATE for 2021, Yelp says they are permanently closed.
-From early May through the first week of June.
-Open Monday through Saturday from 8 am to 7 pm, and Sundays, 1 pm to 7 pm.
+Open: UPDATE for 2025, Google says they are permanently closed.
+From early May daily through late-June, weather permitting, at all locations, Monday through Saturday from 8 am to 7 pm, and Sundays, 1 pm to 7 pm.
 Directions: near the water tower.
 Click here for map.
 One of their buckets = approximately 5lbs (about a gallon).
 This page has a video of the farm and a review..

 Click here to see comments from visitors.